Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 * The utility reads the attribute that is specified in the orgLookup section.
 In the example shown, the [department] directory attribute is used.
 * It takes the content and tries to identify if there is a Hornbill Group that exists with a name that matches the value of the LDAP attribute.
 For example, if the `[department]` directory attribute contained `Accounting`, the utility would look for a Hornbill Group called `Accounting`.
 * If a match is found, the import will associate the user to the group.
-* If no Hornbill organisation is found, the import will move onto the next user.
+* If no Hornbill organization is found, the import will move onto the next user.

 :::important
 The name of the Organization (group) in Hornbill must match the value of the attribute in LDAP.